datagrok-ai/public/help/visualize/viewers/bar-chart.md

 # Bar Chart

-A bar chart presents grouped data with rectangular bars with lengths proportional to the values that they represent.
+A bar chart presents grouped data as rectangular bars with lengths proportional to the values that they represent.
+Unlike histograms which you can apply to display the distribution of numerical data, bar charts are primarily designed for categorical values.

 |                 |              |
 |-----------------|--------------|